rkgIITBh/data-structures.github.io/HTML/binomialTrees.md

 ## Binomial Trees

 An interesting tree structure called a binomial tree is based on the concept of binomial coefficients.
-The definition of binomial trees relies on the recursive rules for the computation of binomial coefficients.
+The definition of binomial trees relies on the recursive rules for the computing binomial coefficients.
 We define binomial trees using a base case and a recursive rule for the generation of higher-order binomial trees as follows: